Darlong people: The village

+Research into the traditional Darlong family shows that women played key roles in household management, weaving, food preparation, and childcare.
+Physical attractiveness was one among several qualities considered in the selection of marriage partner including skills such as weaving or dancing were also highly valued.

 Horticultural activities

 Traditionally the Darlong people practised shifting cultivation.
 Many of their traditional values, songs, dance and hunting activities revolved around the cycles of shifting cultivation (jhum), called as ‘loi’.
 The principal crops grown by the tribe are pineapple, litchi, and mangoes although a majority have switched over to rubber plantations in the past few years.